ThinkBigAnalytics/scalding-workshop/README.md

 Once you've completed these steps, run the following commands as a sanity check to ensure that everything is setup properly.
 Using `bash`:

     cd $HOME/fun/scalding-workshop
-    ./run.rb tutorial/Tutorial0.scala
+    ./run.rb scripts/SanityCheck.scala

 On Windows:

     cd C:\fun\scalding-workshop
-    ruby run.rb --local tutorial/Tutorial0.scala
+    ruby run.rb scripts/SanityCheck.scala

 The command should run without error.
 Note that it takes a moment to compile the Scala script and run to completion.
-The output is written to `output/SanityCheck_0.txt`.
+The output is written to `output/SanityCheck.txt`.
 What's in that file?

 ## Optional Installs